-CRM Pipeline
+CRM Sales Pipeline

 Odoo is an open-source ERP software that integrates CRM, manufacturing, eCommerce, and more.
 Odoo’s accounting module offers functionality in accounts payables and receivables, bank synchronization, and reporting.
 You can extend the accounting app’s functionality with the tax report module.